akshaytrikha/akshaytrikha.github.io/_posts/2024-02-08-material-property-prediction-1.markdown

 **5. Sequential**

 The `Sequential` class is our container for neatly packaging all of the network's sublayers.
 Its `forward()` and `backward()` methods exists as orchestrators for how the information flows in the network.
-All it's doing is passing on the info to the subsequent or previous layers using for loops for the number of layers we have.
+The only real difference between their implementations is that in `backward()` we have to remember to iterate backwards through the layers.
+The way we've implemented `update()` is analgous to `torch.optim.Optimizer.step()` in PyTorch and we would call it once we've found the gradients and want to then update all our paramters.

 ```Python
 class Sequential(Module):